b10902026-jimmy/siamese-bert-fake-news-detection/README.md

-# Triple Branch BERT Siamese Network for fake news classification on LIAR-PLUS dataset
+# Triple Branch BERT Siamese Network for Fake News Classification on LIAR-PLUS Dataset

+This repository contains a fake news detection model using a Triple Branch BERT Siamese Network architecture.
+The model has been enhanced with comprehensive analysis and visualization tools to better understand its performance.

 # Dependensies